ADelgadillo314/CaptureGame/README.md

 4. A Player Wins if the opponent does not have any more moves available to Him:
 ![alt text](https://github.com/ADelgadillo314/CaptureGame/blob/master/public/NoMovesLeft.PNG)
+*X will lose in his next turn because there are no more moves available for them!
 5. A Player Wins if the opponent crosses there path on His/Her Turn.

 ![alt text](https://github.com/ADelgadillo314/CaptureGame/blob/master/public/LossByCapture.PNG)
+X will lose because it is O's turn and O will strike him down!
 Enjoy!
 # ***Full Website Coming Soon!